VioPaige/RoCordPublic/README.md

-button.lua - script to toggle between channels, put this in your channel button presets posting.lua - script for posting messages from roblox backend.js - script to be hosted with web hosting on your custom domain (you will need to edit the link in serverscript.lua to this)
+button.lua - script to toggle between channels, put this in your channel button presets posting.lua - script for posting messages from roblox backend.js - script to be hosted with web hosting on your custom domain (you will need to edit the link in serverscript.lua to this) rocord.rblx - the full place including the basic gui prepared for the system

 Read the comments in the files!